nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

 Symptoms for adults and children include:

-- watery or loose poos
+- watery or loose poo
 - stomach cramps
 - feeling sick and vomiting
 - headache